Ninja Theory ends content development for ‘Bleeding Edge’

 — Bleeding Edge (@BleedingEdgeNT) January 28, 2021

 Bleeding Edge received a mixed reception from critics at launch and never managed to find its footing in a crowded market.
-According to SteamCharts, it peaked around 480 players shortly after launch in March 2020 and started to dwindle thereafetr.
+According to SteamCharts, it peaked around 480 players shortly after launch in March 2020 and started to dwindle thereafter.
 Though the servers are still active, it may be difficult to find players to team up with.

 The game is a 4v4 brawler that featured different 13 characters that gamers could play as in bloody melee battles.
 Each belong to one of three classes – damage, support and tank – all with their own unique combat abilities.